Texas Stars shining bright halfway through season

 "Being able to play with some great players always helps you score goals," Barber said.

-"We coached against him and played against him last year in our division," said Graham about Barber.
+"We coached against him and played against him last year in our division," Graham said.
 "You know, we were sick of him scoring against us, so we brought him on board."

-The all-star leads the team with number of goals scored and points earned, a total of 35, a mark that ranks him Top-5 in the league.
+The all-star leads the team with number of goals scored, a mark that ranks him Top 5 in the league.

-"I've played a lot of years, scored a lot of goals in this league," said Barber.
-"But this year it just seems different.
+"I've played a lot of years, scored a lot of goals in this league," Barber said.
+"But this year, it just seems different.
 The goals mean more.
 And we have one of those teams where I think we're going to go pretty far.
 So, it's really cool."

-Currently, the Dallas Stars organization is excelling in their respective leagues.
-The Dallas Stars are ranked No. 2 in the National Hockey League's Western Conference and Central Division, and the Idaho Steelheads, the Stars' East Coast Hockey League affiliate, is ranked first in its division and conference.

-This achievement also means that all three head coaches will be able to lead their respective teams in the all-star classic games for each league.
+The depth within the Dallas Stars organization is so deep that by Jan.
+1, their ECHL team, AHL team and NHL teams were currently in first place in their respective divisions.
+This achievement means all three head coaches will get to lead their respective teams in the all-star games at all three levels.
 These games will take place in February.

-The Texas Stars are on the road this weekend but return to Cedar Park for a six-game homestand starting at 7 p.m. on Friday, Jan.
+The Texas Stars are on the road this weekend but will return to Cedar Park for a 6-game homestand starting at 7 p.m. on Friday, Jan.
 27, against the Colorado Eagles.